jmvuithier/pan/README.md

 ### Decryption_Profile

-the file "No-Decrypt-Rule.set" contain a best practice for  Decryption
+the file "Decryption_Profile.set" contain a best practice for Decryption

 ### Threat-Prevention